JennyL5/yformatics/year-2/probability/part-1/axioms-of-probability/notes.md

 ![Composite event](composite-event.svg)

+## Bernoulli trials

+A Bernoulli trial is a random experiment with exactly two possible outcomes.
+These are often referred to as 'success' and 'failure' but this is just notation for one outcome happening over the other.

+For example, in the case of a fair coin flip.
+The event that the coin lands heads could be counted as a success and the opposite would be a failure.
+Other examples of Bernoulli trials include a die roll where one number is a success and all others are a failure, or picking the top card out of a shuffled deck where one particular card or any card of one particular suit is a success and all others are a failure.

 ## Calculating probability

 The probability $\Bbb{P}$ of an event is a measure of how likely it is that a given event will occour.
 This is a number defined for each event between 0 and 1.